The “Triple Dividend”: Investing in Gender Equality within the Global Health Workforce

-1. To increase awareness that health systems which pay women properly for their work and ensure an equal in leadership role in the sector can deliver a “triple dividend” of better health, gender equality, and economic growth.
+1. To increase awareness of the pivotal role that women play in the health and social care workforce.
+To promote gender transformative leadership and the delivery of a “triple dividend” of better health, gender equality, and economic growth.

-2. To encourage LMIC governments and health institutions to commit to closing the gender gap in payment in the health workforce, to addressing the scourge of unpaid work, and to achieving 50% women in health leadership roles by 2030.
+3. To encourage governments and other stakeholders to commit to closing the gender pay gap in in the healthcare sector, to addressing the scourge of unpaid work, and to achieving 50% women in health leadership roles by 2030.

-3. To mobilize civil society in LMICs to advocate for gender equality in the health workforce as part of the commitment to Universal Health Coverage and the Sustainable Development Goals.
+4. To mobilize civil society to advocate for gender equality in the health workforce as part of the commitment to Universal Health Coverage and the Sustainable Development Goals.

 We only have a decade left to achieve the ambitious Sustainable Development Goals (SDGs), therefore, it is essential to understand the gender-related trends and dynamics in the health workforce in order to build resilient health systems and achieve universal health coverage.
 By investing in gender equity in the health workforce, governments can reap a “triple dividend” by accelerating the achievement of not only SDG 3 (health & well-being) and SDG 5 (gender equality), but also for achieving other SDGs, such as SDG 4 (quality education) and SDG 8 (decent work & inclusive economic growth).